Anton-Geo/sentinel2-land-cover-segmentation/README.md

 ---

-## Current conclusion
+## Final Ensemble Configuration

-At the current stage, the best result is obtained not by a single model, but by a heterogeneous ensemble that combines:
+The best result is obtained not by a single model, but by a heterogeneous ensemble that combines:

 - a custom Residual U-Net trained on 13-band data;
 - a TorchGeo Sentinel-2 DINO pretrained model;